trick77/dockerflix/README.md

 This configuration has to be used in your home router (if it runs Dnsmasq for DNS resolution) or a Linux-based computer like the Raspberry Pi.
 Obviously, all DNS requests originating at home have to be resolved/forwarded through Dnsmasq from now on.

+## Test

+Everything has been set up properly once your VPS' IP address shows up in the web browser when navigating to http://www.iplocation.net/

 ## Limitations

 Dockerflix only handles requests using plain HTTP or TLS using the SNI extension.
 Some multimedia players don't support SNI and thus won't work with Dockerflix.